 Containerization of Web Browser

-In order to be able to record videos of the HTTP sessions, the HTTP session must be initiated with a different method than the one outlined previously.
+To be able to record videos of the HTTP sessions, the HTTP session must be initiated with a different method than the one outlined previously.
 To enable the containerization feature, the corresponding licenses are required.
 In this section, we only address the required configurations.
 More details about the containerization feature can be found in our user manual How to Reach HTTP Devices Through Containers.

 From the 3.3.1 release on, the initial manual operation to set up containers will no longer be needed.
-Thus, the steps outlined in the How to Reach HTTPÂ Devices Through Containers_release 3.3.1 document should be followed.
+Thus, the steps outlined in the How to Reach HTTP Devices Through Containers_release 3.3.1 document should be followed.

 Before continuing the configuration, the base image can be installed by the support team or can be downloaded via the following command on the PAM instance CLI: